Amber alert: Namesake

 Amber Rene Hagerman (November 25, 1986 – January 15, 1996) was a nine-year-old girl abducted while riding her bike in Arlington, Texas.
 Her younger brother, Ricky, had gone home without her because Amber had wanted to stay in the parking lot for a while.
-When he returned with his grandfather, they only found her bicycle.
+When he returned with his grandfather, they only found Amber's bicycle.
 A neighbor who had witnessed the abduction called 911.

-On hearing the news, Hagerman's father, Richard, called Marc Klaas, whose daughter, Polly, had been kidnapped and murdered in Petaluma, California, in 1993 and Amber's mother, Donna Whitson (now Donna Williams), called the news media and the FBI.
+Upon hearing the news, Hagerman's father, Richard, called Marc Klaas, whose daughter, Polly, had been kidnapped and murdered in Petaluma, California, in 1993, and Amber's mother, Donna Whitson (now Donna Norris), called the news media and the FBI.
 They and their neighbors began searching for Amber.

 Four days after her abduction, near midnight, a man walking his dog discovered Amber's naked body in a creek behind an apartment complex with severe laceration wounds to her neck.
-The site of the discovery was less than five miles (8 km) from where she was abducted.
+The site of the discovery was less than five miles (8 km) from where Amber was abducted.
 Her murder remains unsolved.